-The discount rate used to measure the total pension liability was 7.5%.
+The discount rate used to measure the total pension liability was 7.42% and 7.50%, for 2015 and 2014, respectively.
 The projection of cash flows used to determine the discount rate assumed that Trust member contributions will be made at the current contribution rates and that contributions from the City will be made at statutorily required rates, actuarially determined.
 Based on those assumptions, the Trust's fiduciary net position was projected to be available to make all projected future benefic payments of current Trust members.
 Therefore, the long term expected rate of return on pension Trust investments was applied to all periods of projected benefit payments to determine the total pension liability.